St. Paul, Indiana

-St. Paul is a small town on the border of Decatur and Shelby counties in the U.S. state of Indiana.
+St. Paul or Saint Paul is a small town on the border of Decatur and Shelby counties in the U.S. state of Indiana.
 The population was 1,031 at the 2010 census.

 History

 St. Paul had its start in the year 1853 by the building of the railroad through that territory.
 It was named for Jonathan Paul, a pioneer settler.

 An old variant name of the community was called Paultown.